 Most car racks with come with a recommended maximum weight per bike, which will depend on the style of rack you’re using and the durability of it.
 Most roof and boot racks have a max weight of 15kg.

 Towbar racks are generally stronger, so can fit bikes up to 20kg.
 These weights can be found on our product pages.
-It’s worth remembering that E bikes are heavier than standard bikes, so choosing a rack that can accommodate the extra is essential.
+It’s worth remembering that E bikes are heavier than standard bikes, so choosing a rack that can accommodate the extra weight is essential.

 Roof racks will carry just one bike, but you can fit two or three racks to your roof, depending on the size of your vehicle.
 Boot racks often fit three bikes but can go up to four in rare exceptions (check the maximum weight capacity of the rack).